eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 We are careful with compositions of permutations, since we always force that $P_0$ be the mirror of $P_1$.
 We typically consider only a single permutation of the matchups at a time.

-We call a permutation $$\sigma=(i,i+1)$$ for $i>0$ a "swap of the first kind", and the permutation $(0,1)$ a "swap of the second kind".
+We call the permutations $$\sigma\in\{(1,2),(2,3)\}$$ a "swap of the first kind", and the permutation $(0,1)$ a "swap of the second kind".
 The first kind of swap preserves all current winners and losers of the matchups, while the second kind of swap changes the tournament structure of the matchups by reversing the smallest matchup.

 ### The Graph